Duke-LeTran/SQLWrapper/README.md

 This is a very robust python-SQL database wrapper designed to centralize your database connections into a single object.
 It is desiged to abstract the complicated formatting of DSN connection strings.
-The Oracle implementation is thoroughly tested, but the Microsoft SQL Server still needs further development.
+The Oracle and SQLServer implementations are the most robust.
+Additional database connections exist but may require further development.

 # Setup
 ```bash